MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-dynamic-groups.md

 ### Delete a group<a id="21"></a>

-1. Groups can be deleted from the directory [using the Remove-AzureADGroup cmdlet in the Azure AD Powershell module](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-settings-v2-cmdlets#delete-groups).
+1. Groups can be deleted from the directory [using the Remove-AzureADGroup cmdlet in the Azure AD PowerShell module](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-settings-v2-cmdlets#delete-groups).
 2. Before attempting to delete a group in Azure Active Directory, ensure you have [deleted all assigned licenses  to avoid errors](https://docs.microsoft.com/azure/active-directory/users-groups-roles/licensing-group-advanced#deleting-a-group-with-an-assigned-license).

 ### Restore a deleted group<a id="22"></a>